vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 1. Start Windows PowerShell.

-2. Replace the values in the sample code with values for the instance of VMware Cloud Foundation to generate a health report for SDDC Manager instance and run the commands in the PowerShell console.
+2. Replace the values in the sample code with values for the instance of VMware Cloud Foundation to generate an upgrade precheck report for SDDC Manager instance and run the commands in the PowerShell console.

     ```powershell
     $sddcManagerFqdn = "sfo-vcf01.sfo.rainpole.io"